mehulagg/gitlab_test/doc/development/code_review.md

 to involve other people in the investigation and implementation processes as appropriate.

-They are encouraged to reach out to domain experts to discuss different solutions or get an implementation reviewed, to product managers and UX designers to clear up confusion or verify that the end result matches what they had in mind, to database specialists to get input on the data model or specific queries, or to any other developer to get an in-depth review of the solution.
+They are encouraged to reach out to domain maintainers to discuss different solutions or get an implementation reviewed, to product managers and UX designers to clear up confusion or verify that the end result matches what they had in mind, to database specialists to get input on the data model or specific queries, or to any other developer to get an in-depth review of the solution.

-If an author is unsure if a merge request needs a domain expert's opinion, that's usually a pretty good sign that it does, since without it the required level of confidence in their solution will not have been reached.

-Before the review, the author is requested to submit comments on the merge request diff alerting the reviewer to anything important as well as for anything that demands further explanation or attention.
+Before the review, the author is requested to submit comments on the merge request diff alerting the domain maintainer to anything important as well as for anything that demands further explanation or attention.
 Examples of content that may warrant a comment could be: